 Stop Wasting Minced Onions Today

 You don't need complicated equipment to store minced onions properly.
 The flash-freezing method works with basic kitchen tools and keeps onions fresh for months.
 For immediate use, glass containers with paper towels extend refrigerator life to 5 days.
 Remember the critical safety rule: never store onion-oil mixtures at room temperature.
-Implement these simple techniques to reduce food waste, save money, and always have fresh-flavored onions ready for cooking.
+Implement these evidence-based techniques verified by USDA, FDA, and peer-reviewed research to reduce food waste, save money, and always have fresh-flavored onions ready for cooking.